awsdocs/amazon-athena-user-guide/doc_source/connectors-msk.md

 ## Setting up the MSK connector<a name="connectors-msk-setup"></a>

 Before you can use the connector, you must set up your Amazon MSK cluster, use the [AWS Glue Schema Registry](https://docs.aws.amazon.com/glue/latest/dg/schema-registry.html) to define your schema, and configure authentication for the connector\.

+**Note**
+If you deploy the connector into a VPC in order to access private resources and also want to connect to a publicly accessible service like Confluent, you must associate the connector with a private subnet that has a NAT Gateway\.
+For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the Amazon VPC User Guide\.

 When working with the AWS Glue Schema Registry, note the following points:
 + Make sure that the text in **Description** field of the AWS Glue Schema Registry includes the string `{AthenaFederationMSK}`\.
 This marker string is required for AWS Glue Registries that you use with the Amazon Athena MSK connector\.